Baroness Mary Vetsera: Family and early life

 Freifrau von Vetsera's main goal was to advance socially, for which she had the support of the imperial family, even though she did not have the right to visit the court.
 She wanted to break out from the parvenu status she had as the wife of a newly made noble, and for this, she needed her daughters to marry into the best possible families.
 Vetsera was thus raised in a strict household under the pressure of having to climb socially and fulfill the dreams of her mother.
-For education, she was sent to the Institute for Daughters of the Nobility in the Salesian convent in Vienna’s third district.
+For education, she was sent to the Institute for Daughters of the Nobility in the Salesian convent in Vienna's third district.
 When she came of age, her mother threw parties and tried to be invited to court so that she could find the best husband for her daughters.
 It seems that Vetsera had a strained relationship with her mother, confiding in a friend that "Mamma has no love for me...
-Ever since I was a little girl she has treated me like something she means to dispose of to the best advantage".During the winter of 1887, the Vetsera family travelled to Cairo, Khedivate of Egypt because of the illness of the father.
+Ever since I was a little girl she has treated me like something she means to dispose of to the best advantage".
+During the winter of 1887, the Vetsera family travelled to Cairo, Khedivate of Egypt because of the illness of the father.
 While there, Vetsera supposedly had an affair with an English officer.

 Relationship with Crown Prince Rudolf

-Vetsera became infatuated with Crown Prince Rudolf (1858–1889), a married man 13 years her senior in 1888, after returning from Cairo following the death of her father.
+In 1888, Vetsera became infatuated with Crown Prince Rudolf (1858–1889), a married man 13 years her senior, after returning from Cairo following the death of her father.
 In November of that year, she managed to meet him and soon they began an affair.
 She was 17 and he was 30.
-Upon finding out, her family reacted negatively: her sister Hanna called her foolish, and her mother was enraged, accusing her of compromising herself and ruining the lives of all of her family members.
-Historian Lucy Coatman disputes Larisch’s claims (who Georg Markus refers to), citing letters by Mary and from within the family which prove Helene and Hanna had no knowledge of Mary’s affair with Rudolf until the tragedy occurred.
+Upon finding out, her family reacted negatively: her sister Hanna called her foolish, and her mother Helene (who had known Rudolf's mother Empress Elisabeth from years before at horse races in Hungary, Bohemia and England) was enraged, accusing her of compromising herself and ruining the lives of all of her family members.
+Historian Lucy Coatman disputes Larisch's claims (who Georg Markus refers to), citing letters by Mary and from within the family which prove Helene and Hanna had no knowledge of Mary's affair with Rudolf until the tragedy occurred.